erpc-io/eRPC/README.md

  * Do not append integers directly to string streams.
 If the integer is `uint8_t`, it will get interpreted as a character.
  * Do not initialize struct/class members in the struct/class definition (except maybe in major classes like Rpc/Nexus/Session).
-This just causes confusion.
+This only causes confusion.

 ## API notes